rjseymour66/shipping-go/README.md

 The preceding command logs any bugs or errors to the console.

 In addition, you can use `golangci-lint`.
 This tool lets you select from a variety of linting and static checking libraries to check for unused code, ineffective variable assignments, missing error checks, security risks, etc. To do this, you must create a file called `.golangci.yml` in the project root.

+# Git hooks

+A _hook_ runs either before or after a specific function executes.
+Development pipelines can use a _pre-commit hook_ that runs before the developer commits changes.
+This verifies that the code is working properly, and it prevents failing tests from running in the public repo.